MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 New-CsTeamsVoiceApplicationsPolicy -Identity SDA-Allow-CQ-Moh -AllowCallQueueMusicOnHoldChange $true
 ```

-The command shown in Example 1 creates a new per-user Teams voice applications policy with the Identity SDA-Allow-Moh.
+The command shown in Example 1 creates a new per-user Teams voice applications policy with the Identity `SDA-Allow-Moh`.
 This policy allows delegated administrators to change the music on hold information.

 ### EXAMPLE 2